jackie-h/language-notes/pure_retrospective.md

 ## The key concepts

-Define a model of the key logical concepts in a way that is precise and extensible and correct Separate the logical model from the physical execution engine to allow those to change at different rates
+- Define a model of the key logical concepts in a way that is precise and extensible and correct.
-- you should not have to rewrite your business logic just because a faster DB came along Execute your business logic against the logical model
+- Separate the logical model from the physical execution engine to allow those to change at different rates.
+You should not have to rewrite your business logic just because a faster DB came along
-- the model must execute to prove it is correct.
+- Execute your business logic against the logical model.
+The model must execute to prove it is correct.
 It should not just be a paper UML model/diagram

 Definitions
 - A single precise definition of what something is across the whole bank

 ### Correctness
-It was based on formal meta-modelling with proper concepts for M1-M4 see It included its own programming language - functional programming with classes and inheritance and gives compile time feedback on errors
+Pure was based on formal meta-modelling with proper concepts for M1-M4 see https://en.wikipedia.org/wiki/Meta-Object_Facility.
+It included its own programming language - functional programming with classes and inheritance and gives compile time feedback on errors
 - Cardinality can be specified precisely as part of the type system
 - Constraints and validation part of the model